The Road to Art International Residency Program – Component 1: Prospecting

 How are applications evaluated?

-Applications are evaluated by a multidisciplinary committee of peers from the Conseil des arts de Montréal.
-All projects will be evaluated on merit; the projects’ comparative value will be taken into consideration.
+Applications are evaluated by a multidisciplinary committee of peers.
+All projects will be evaluated on their comparative merit according to the program criteria and the Conseil’s strategic priorities.

 What are the evaluation criteria?